gchq/gaffer-doc/src/main/resources/dev/walkthrough/FederatedStoreWalkThrough.md

 #### Access Controlled Resource
 Graphs in the Federated Store implement the AccessControlledResource interface allowing configuration of a custom Predicate which is tested against the User to determine whether they can access the graph.
 This example ensures readers of the graph have both the "read-access-auth-1" and "read-access-auth-2" auths and users attempting to remove the graph have both the "write-access-auth-1" and "write-access-auth-2" auths.
-Note that the "readAccessPredicate" and "writeAccessPredicate" fields are mutually exclusive with the "graphAuths" setting described in the [Graph Auths](#graph-auths) section.
+Note that the "readAccessPredicate" field is mutually exclusive with the "graphAuths" setting described in the [Graph Auths](#graph-auths) section.

 ${START_JAVA_CODE}
 ${ADD_ACCESS_CONTROLLED_RESOURCE_SECURE_GRAPH_SNIPPET}